valeriangalliat/blog/public/2019/03/macos-high-sierra-msi-h110m-pro-d-skylake-nvidia-pascal.md

    the MultiBeast app.
 The selected drivers are inspired by [this post](https://www.tonymacx86.com/threads/macos-sierra-on-a-skylake-pc-mb-h110m-pro-d-cpu-i5-6400-gpu-gtx960-ram-ddr4-8gb.210098/).
 1. In "Quick Start", select "UEFI Boot Mode".
+1. Don't select anything in "Drivers", "Audio", we'll take care of that later.
-1. In "Drivers", "Audio" in "Universal" select "VoodooHDA v2.
-9.0d10" (I tried the 2.8.6 version before and had issues with crackling sound).
+   (I tried the 2.8.6 version before and had issues with crackling sound).
 1. In "Drivers", "Disk", select "3rd Party SATA" and "Intel Generic AHCI SATA".
 1. In "Drivers", "Misc", select "FakeSMC Plugins", "FakeSMC HWMonitor Application"